 What Should You Look Out for While Hiring an Attorney?

-While you are looking for an attorney to give you effective representation you should work with a criminal defense lawyer in Joliet that you can trust.
+While you are looking for an attorney to give you the effective representation you should work with a criminal defense lawyer in Illinois that you can trust.
 You also need someone who believes in your case.
 Some of the other factors that you should keep in mind when looking for effective representation from a qualified defense counsel: